-Marketing is a distinctive way of thinking about the world.
 Marketing as a concept is evolving quickly and, interestingly for tourism, there is a growing trend to conceptualise marketing based upon services rather than physical goods.
 There are many definitions of marketing and they all focus around the need to identify and supply customer needs.
 Inevitably, definitions tend to reflect the prevailing thinking of the time, with early definitions, for example, tending to stress the management of the marketing function.
 More recently, the focus is upon the many actors in the marketplace and their relationships.
-Kotler et al.'s (2003) definitions are the most commonly used:
+Kotler et al's (2003) definitions are the most commonly used: